Copyright © 2013 Audubon Nature Institute P.O. Box 4327 New Orleans, LA 70178 (504) 861-2537 email@example.com

 Contact the Shelter Coordinator for more information.

 Because Audubon Park is first and foremost a public park, we cannot reserve a designated area for your outdoor wedding ceremony.
 New Orleans rules must state a first-come/first-serve basis for these venues, we have never had an issue with a bride and groom or other party planner not having access to their chosen location at their date and time.
 Instead, we find folks in New Orleans love a party, they are genuinely happy to hear a celebration is planned and they easily disperse once they understand what is taking place.
-Often, the area will be vacated once a small sign advising park-goers is properly placed.
 That said, we must remind you that having an outdoor wedding ceremony in a public park always involves risks.
 A permit is mandatory for all events of more than 25 people to cover security and clean-up costs; a $75 fee is associated with all permits.

 If you would prefer to reserve a secure location that is private and readily accessible, please consider one of Audubon’s many private venues.